scafer/traefik-duckdns-letsencrypt/README.md

 git clone https://github.com/scafer/traefik-duckdns-letsencrypt
 ```

-2. Rename the `.env.example` file to `.env` and set the environment variables with your values:
+2. Rename the `example.env` file to `.env` and set the environment variables with your values:

 ```
 cd traefik-duckdns-letsencrypt